erikpukinskis/bitver.se/readme.md

 The Blocktree
 -------------

+*Why do we need a blocktree instead of just a blockchain?*

+Well, the idea is that every single user action is going into the tree, right?
+Every tweet, every favorite, every movement in a game world.
+And the way the blockchain works, every miner has to store the whole thing.
+It's just too much data.

+Even if we're not storing any real data, even if we're just storing metadata, it's still way too much.
+And in practice, much of the metadata will be just as big as the data.
+For stuff like movement, or tweets, or favorites, the data just isn't that big.

+So the idea is basically to shard it.
+A miner could find it lucrative just to host likes of photos in the keyspace from a8b-a8f, and that could be enough data to warrant an entire blockchain.

+One trouble with this is that because everything is sharded, it becomes trivially easy to brute force an attack on one of these "blockshards".

+This is somewhat solved by the fraud reporting.
+In principle all data is deterministic: you start with some set of inputs, and there are no side-effects; the inputs determine the outputs.
+So even if someone did brute force the data in one of these shards, you could go back and look at the computation and see if it was correct or not.

+But if the difficulty is really low on these chains, you could also spoof the fraud reporting, so I think the reason for the blocktree is so that you can "escalate" truthmaking.

+So, let's say someone dumps a bunch of machines into a little blockshard containing a room in a game world and starts giving themselves lots of free stuff.

+Another miner could then escalate to the parent blockshard, which would be more durable, which I guess just means there are more checks required and the bounties are larger, which would attract more miners and make the difficulty higher.
+Really the important thing is that the difficulty is higher.

+Someone in that tree would then grab the relevant hashed data, verify the checksums, do the relevant calculations, and issue a ruling on whether it was valid or not.
+That would get broadcast and once it was included into a block, everyone would do the verification.

+It's sort of like appeals in the US judicial system.

+If there was actual fraud, the person who committed it could lose their reputation, which would hurt their ability to mine profitably.
+A fee could be exacted.
+If no fraud was found, the person reporting the fraud would have to pay.

+Then the blockchain in the lower shard would have to get rolled back somehow.
+Or the transactions would just be marked as invalid in a new block perhaps.
+More on this in *Fraud Reporting*.

+So in order to mine you have to store not only the relevant shard, but all of the shards above it.
+And periodically in order to verify fraud reports, you'd have to grab data from a lower shard.
+Although maybe that wouldn't even have to be verified...
+Maybe when a fraud investigation is done the blockchain just stores the signatures of the miners who signed off on it and the resolution, not the actual issues and data and such.

+---

 Every piece of information in the Bitverse lives in what looks like the roots of a tree.
 The very top of the root system, the big central trunk, is Branch 1.
 The branches below that are branches 2 and 3, and below those are 4, 5, 6, and 7.